yoavporat/pdfcrawler/readme.md

 ### Notes

 * I've used an SQLite DB for simplicity and left the test data I used inside.
-* Admin site is on, user is admin and password is zubur123, though since I don't serve static files (no UI is required) it looks bad, but still functional.
+* Admin site is on, user is `admin` and password is `zubur123`, though since I don't serve static files (no UI is required) it looks bad, but still functional.
 * The work with the PDF files is done by the PyPDF2 package.